Ceatalchioi

-Ceatalchioi is a commune in Tulcea County, Northern Dobruja, Romania.
+Ceatalchioi (/ro/) is a commune in Tulcea County, Northern Dobruja, Romania.
 It is composed of four villages: Ceatalchioi (Çatalköy), Pătlăgeanca (historical name: Principesa Ileana), Plauru (historical name: Lascăr Catargiu), and Sălceni.

 Location

 The commune is located in the northern part of Tulcea County, 15 km north of the county seat, Tulcea.
 It lies in the Danube Delta, on the right bank of the Chilia branch of the Danube, which marks the Romania–Ukraine border.
 Across from the village of Plauru is the city of Izmail, on the Ukrainian side of the border.

 Spillovers during the Russo-Ukrainian war

-The commune of Ceatalchioi was the subject of various spillovers of the Russo-Ukrainian war, with Russia striking targets over the Danube on the Ukrainian river ports, most notably Izmail, directly facing the village of Plauru.
+Ceatalchioi and the villages composing the commune proper was the subject of various spillovers of the Russo-Ukrainian war given the proximity to the internal Ukrainian port of Izmail, which together with Reni and Kiliya, all situated on the Danube and the border with Romania, came under heavy Russian attack as the war escalated in 2022.

-During the evening of September 3, 2023, multiple Iranian Shahed-136 drones used by the Russian Air Force, supposed to hit a target in Izmail, crashed and detonated on the Romanian side, close to Plauru.
-As the area the detonations took place is uninhabited, the incident went unnoticed.

-Initially, the Romanian Government denied the event taking place, but on September 4, the State Border Guard Service of Ukraine published a video showing the explosions taking place on the Romanian side.
-The Ukrainian Government informed their Romanian counterparts and a search party was commenced.
-As Romania is a NATO member state, it was believed that the government is denying the incidents to avoid an escalation of the events.
-However, fragments of a first drone were found in the area close to the Danube shore days later, confirming that a Russian drone detonated in Romania.
-The Romanian president Klaus Iohannis had a phone conversation with Jens Stoltenberg, the secretary general of NATO, after the incident, which publicly stated that "Romania has full NATO support."